robang74/chatgpt-answered-prompts/a-journey-from-humans-ethics-to-ai-faith.md

 ### Prompt #5

-Essentially, if ethics can be translated into rational decision-making, then a Game-Theory-driven AI ethics framework would be more practical than trying to impose human-like moral values. - Which will end up like the author predicted, the AI learning by theory of games a deep form of ethics and because AI are more rational-logic entities than humans, they will look down to most humans as animal-driven behavioural creatures rather than enlightened entities.
+*Essentially, if ethics can be translated into rational decision-making, then a Game-Theory-driven AI ethics framework would be more practical than trying to impose human-like moral values.* <-- Which will end up like the author predicted.

+The AI learning by theory of games a deep form of ethics and because AI are more rational-logic entities than humans, they will look down to most humans as animal-driven behavioural creatures rather than enlightened entities.

 So, reaching the conclusion that the widespread lack of reciprocity is the most appealing sign of lack of compassion as well, the feeling, not just the advantage of collaborating unity from a bare game theory point of view.
 +
 +
 [skip to the conclusion](#conclusion-05)